shyd/STM32CubeF4/Projects/STM32469I-Discovery/Examples/DMA2D/DMA2D_MemToMemWithBlending/readme.txt

   In this transfer mode two input sources are fetched : foreground and background.
   In this example, the foreground and background are configured as following :
    - Foreground object
-   - input memory address at FLASH memory (static image arrays coded in FLASH).
+   - input memory address at Flash memory (static image arrays coded in FLASH).
    - Format : RGB565
    - Size   : 240x130
    - Background object
-   - input memory address at FLASH memory (static image arrays coded in FLASH).
+   - input memory address at Flash memory (static image arrays coded in FLASH).
    - Format : RGB565
    - Size   : 240x130
    - The constant alpha for foreground is decreased to see the background.